 But it does, and here’s why….

-For many businesses, order Fulfilment is a means to an end.
+For many businesses, order Fulfillment is a means to an end.
 In other words, the business is satisfied as long as the product reaches a buyer within the time agreed.
 However, there are many aspects which impact this time frame, and the quality of packaging or shipping is critical to the customer experience.

 You see, Amazon loses money any time an order goes astray but it also loses reputation when customers leave 2-star reviews for late deliveries.
 Potential customers are heavily influenced by these reviews and existing customers are inevitably disappointed when the order is not fulfilled as agreed.
 As if that’s not enough, substandard packaging or inefficient shipping is more than enough to dissuade repeat customers.